LeToNode/Play2.0-CN-doc/production/ProductionHeroku.md

 * [new branch]      master -> master
 ```

 Heroku will run `sbt clean compile stage` to prepare your application.
-On the first deployment all dependencies will be fetched from the internet, taking a while to complete (it will stay cached for future deployments).
+On the first deployment, all dependencies will be downloaded, which takes a while to complete (but will be cached for future deployments).

 ## Check that your application has been deployed

-Now, let’s check the state of the app’s processes:
+Now, let’s check the state of the application’s processes:

 ```bash
 $ heroku ps